michael-spengler/fairness/README.md

 The CULT Chat can be regarded as Peer To Peer Messaging DAPP.
 Your wallet address would be the replacement of your e-mail address or phonenumber.
 Spam would be reduced due to the fact that each sender of a message (transaction) needs to pay some minor gas fee --> shall be fine e.g. on Polygon, Arbitrum, Pulsechain and other platforms.

 I also think about perceiving chat messages as transactions on polygon --> yes it would cost something and it would be slow (compared to "real time chat apps") - at the same time I can imagine this would ensure that mostly only relevant / valuable information is shared.
-So it saves time for readers and might make a community even more focused / successful when the circumstances require this.
+So it saves time for readers and might make a community even more focused / successful, especially when the circumstances require this.

 ## Rogue Ideas to Fill the Treasury & Boost the Price
 We might introduce [RVLTStreetBets](https://www.reddit.com/r/RVLTStreetBets/) to promote flows like: